lmclupr/brickpi-nodejs/README.md

 #NOTE
 This module is under active development.
 The API changes often.

 This is an Nodejs module that allows controlling the BrickPi board from a Nodejs script.
 The module wraps the Dexter Industries' C drivers in addition to adding native Javascript functionality.

 This module requires the WiringPi library to be installed on the Raspberry Pi.

+## Changes

+Folded DIMU sensor into regular Sensor class.
+Added support for acceleration on all three axis.
+Changed event handling to a proper "inherited" approach..

 ## Install